rcsb/py-rcsb_app_file/README.md

 In project file py-rcsb_app_file/rcsb/app/config/config.yml,

+If you have a mounted file system for deposits, change _PATH variables to appropriate paths.

 Change KV_MODE to redis.

 Change REDIS_HOST to redis.

-Change _PATH variables to appropriate paths, if you have a mounted file system.

 Navigate to folder py-rcsb_app_file.